isomerpages/govtech-stp/_rgl/00b-rgl-faq.md

 Travellers entering Singapore by land will make payment at the testing station located at Woodlands and Tuas Checkpoints.
 Only card payments or PayPal are accepted.
 Travellers should expect to pay around S$150 (inclusive of GST) for the COVID-19 PCR test.

-#### 19.Do I have to pay for my COVID-19 medical bills if I am found to have COVID-19 upon return from Brunei Darussalam, Mainland China & Republic of Korea?
+#### 19.Do I have to pay for my COVID-19 medical bills if I am found to have COVID-19 upon return from these countries?

 Singapore Citizens, Permanent Residents and Long-Term Pass Holders who depart Singapore on or after 27 March 2020 will be responsible for charges for COVID-19 treatment if onset of symptoms develop within 14 days of their return to Singapore.